 Course Load Policy

-The graduate course load requirements and regulations apply to all graduate students with the exception of those students specified under special course load requirements shown below.
-Graduate student assistants should also consult the section entitled Graduate Student Assistantships.
+The graduate course load requirements and regulations apply to all graduate students with the exception of those students specified under special course load requirements show below.
+Graduate student assistants should also consult the section entitled University Policies for Graduate Student Assistantships.

 Special Course Load Requirements

-Greater than Nine Hour Course Load Requirement Doctoral students shall be required to register for more than nine hours if they are in the following categories:
+Greater than Nine Hour Course Load Requirement Doctoral students shall be required to reigister for more than nine hours if they are in the following categories: